-In both the United States and the United Kingdom (the two high-debt-capacity countries with the longest history of public debt), there is no visible relationship between the public debt ratio and inflation.
-For example, the peak U.S. public debt ratio of 109 percent in 1946 was followed by a decade of low inflation.
+In both the US and the UK (the two high-debt-capacity countries with the longest history of public debt), there is no visible relationship between the public debt ratio and inflation.
+For example, the peak US public debt ratio of 109% in 1946 was followed by a decade of low inflation.

-Similarly, both American and British history fail to show that high public debt is a drag on growth; in fact, peaks in the public debt ratio have been precursors to unusually strong economic growth.
+Similarly, both American and British histories fail to show that high public debt is a drag on growth; in fact, peaks in the public debt ratio have been precursors to unusually strong economic growth.
 This is not to suggest that the high public debt ratio itself causes strong growth; rather, circumstances that cause high debt - major wars and depressions (the United States is in a "contained depression" now) - can shrink private balance sheets and create forces for new eras of strong private investment and growth.